openapi4j/openapi4j/README.md

 ## Supported versions

-The modules currently support the OpenAPI Specification (OAS) version 3.x.x.
+The modules currently support the OpenAPI Specification (OAS) version 3.0.x.

+OAI 3.1.0 has been released as candidate.
+There's too much changes too keep code on same basis and keep a fairly low level of complexity.
+As a consequence, OAI 3.1.x support will be made in a version 2 of openapi4j.

+As my time is very limited, version 1 should be considered as freezed for now.

 See related projects for limitations and issues.